Lisa Lanceford Flaunts Trim Figure In Blue Sports Bra And Leggings For Intense Ab Workout On Instagram

 Fire ab workout!! ????
 You’re going to love this one ! ???????????? who’s ready ?!
 Good work today on our FAT BURN LIVE WORKOUT!
 You all absolutely smashed it guys !! ????????????
 WORKOUT: Complete as a circuit.
 4 rounds.
 Complete one exercise after the other with no rest!
 Rest 30 seconds after each round ! ????
 1️⃣ Oblique Crunches: 4 sets x 12 reps Laying on the floor with your knees rolled to one side but keeping your body facing upwards.
 Contract the obliques bringing the body and your chest closer together and lower back down.
 Repeat on the opposite side after.
 2️⃣ Half Wiper Variation: 4 sets x 12 reps Laying on the floor holding a weight over head for stability, bring the knees up one side of the body and as you crunch in the middle bring the knees across to the other side and lower back down with control.
 3️⃣ Heel Taps: 4 sets x 12 reps Keeping your shoulders slightly off the ground, reach towards one heel contracting the same side core and then repeat on the other side.
 Alternate for the prescribed rep range.
 4️⃣ Alternating High Knee Crunch: 4 sets x 12 reps Sat on the floor with both legs lifted.
 Crunch up with one of your knees pulled in at 90 degrees to meet the chest but with the other leg extended, then lower back down and repeat with the other side! ????
 You can PRE BUY our @strongandsxy resistance bands at strongandsxy.com and get 20% discount with STAYSTRONG20 ????
 In these hard times we are offering 50% discount on ALL subscriptions to new members on the @strongandsxy fitness app at strongandsxy.com (no code needed)! ????
 Also 50% off our workout guides on lisafiitt.com with code: STAYSTRONG to help you stay on track at this time ✨???? ????
 15% off our exercise mat as seen in this video on lisafiitt.com with code: STRONGWOMEN15 OUTFIT: @gymshark LETS KEEP IT MOVING ???????????? ????
 DubRocca – Deep In Our Hearts

-The post has been liked over 20,000 times so far and close to 200 Instagram users have commented on it.
-In those comments, fans expressed their gratitude for Lisa at-home workout videos.
+The post has been liked over 20,000 times so far, and close to 200 Instagram users have commented on it.
+In those comments, fans expressed their gratitude for Lisa’s at-home workout videos.

 “Saving this for tomorrow workout thanks for much for always posting these days at home are not easy but I look forward to my workout in the morning.. your on fire girl keep in with your awesome vids and always stay healthy,” one person wrote.

-“It’s really good,” another wrote of her most recent workout videos.
+“It’s really good,” another supporter said of her most recent workout videos.
 “Thanks for sharing different workouts with us.”

-“I literally do your ab workouts every day.” a third person gushed.
+“I literally do your ab workouts every day.” a third person commented.
 “SO GOOD.”

 Others used the post as an opportunity to compliment Lisa’s figure, with many gushing over her toned abdominal area.

-“I will forever be jealous of your abs,” a fourth Instagram user commented before adding a collection of emoji to their comment.
+“I will forever be jealous of your abs,” a fourth Instagram user commented before adding a collection of emoji to their message.